Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Keldysh approximation and quasi-classical analysis

-We focus our attention on the Keldysh approximation, in analogy to that introduced by Vampa {\it et al.}~\cite{VampaPRL2014}, and analyze the inter-band contribution to the HHG emission.
-This approximation in a crystal solid reads as $w({\bf k},t)=n_v({\bf k},t)-n_c({\bf k},t) \approx 1$.
-Basically, this means that the population transferred to the conduction band is very small compared to the remaining one in the valence band.
-In the following we will call it the Strong Field Approximation (SFA) for the laser-topological material model.
+We may gain more insight into the physics of HHG by applying the so-called Keldysh approximation, as discussed for instance by Vampa {\it et al.}~\cite{VampaPRL2014}.
+This approximation in a crystal solid reads: $w({\bf k},t)=n_v({\bf k},t)-n_c({\bf k},t) \approx 1$.
+Essentially, this means that the population transferred to the conduction band is very small compared to that remaining in the valence band.
+This approximation is very similar, {but never equal}, to the one used in the Strong Field Approximation (SFA), developed originally for atoms and molecules~\cite{Corkum1993,Lewenstein1994,Symphony2019} -- we will thus term it SFA in the following.
+We focus on the discussion of the inter-band current in this section.